bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 Read more about [Large Language Models (LLMs) for Healthcare](/blog/llms-healthcare-security/).

-Also, explore ai buzzwords and understand the difference: Generative AI, Conversational AI, LLMs & SMLs.
+Also, explore ai buzzwords and [understand the difference: Generative AI, Conversational AI, LLMs & SLMs](/blog/ai-buzzwords-definitions/).

 ### Internet of Things & Bluetooth